Higher Education Opportunity Act of 2008 Compliance Plan

 - briefly describes and refers students to Wooster’s policies with respect to unauthorized acquisition and distribution of copyrighted material, including unauthorized file sharing and attempts to modify College systems to permit such activities.
 A brief description of the range of College disciplinary actions will be included.

-As the provisions of our policy apply to faculty and staff as well, a reminder of our policy will be posted in our daily campus e-newsletter (“Wooster Headline News”) with appropriate links to the policy on our website.
+As the provisions of our policy apply to faculty and staff as well, a reminder of our policy will be posted in our daily campus e-newsletter (“Wooster Weekly News”) with appropriate links to the policy on our website.

 II.
 A Plan to “Effectively Combat the Unauthorized Distribution of Copyrighted Materials” by Users of Its Network